pnp/script-samples/scripts/graph-openai-get-page-summary/README.md

 ## Summary

-This the Microsoft Graph PowerShell SDK is used to retrieve the text content of a SharePoint page and preprocess it to remove any html tags.
+This sample uses the Microsoft Graph PowerShell SDK to retrieve the text content of a SharePoint page and preprocess it to remove any html tags.
 Then, the preprocessed text is passed to the Open AI API, which uses a machine learning algorithm to generate a summary of the content in multiple languages.

 ## Pre-requisites